 If you can’t afford auto body repairs or covering the costs will drain your savings account, here are some ideas to get the work done for free or without spending a fortune:

-You can also open a zero-interest credit card if you have good or excellent credit to finance repair costs.
-Be sure to pay the balance in full before the promotional APR period ends to avoid paying interest.
+If you have good or excellent credit, you may open a credit card with a zero-interest introductory period to finance repair costs.
+Pay the balance in full before the promotional APR period ends to avoid paying interest.
 Personal loans and in-house payment plans are also worth considering if the borrowing costs are reasonable.

 The bottom line

 If your car gets damaged, you should try to get it repaired as quickly as possible.
-However, higher than usual prices mean that you shouldn’t bring it to the first shop you see and pay whatever they ask.
+However, high prices mean you shouldn’t bring it to the first shop you see and pay whatever they ask.
 Taking the time to shop around and putting in some effort can help you save a lot of money.